Thursday, 31 July 2008

 Weekend Trip

+As it was closed we decided to have a look around and to our dismay a whole bunch of people were walking around the site.
+Funnily enough they must have left the gates open and I managed to take to following pictures.
 The scale is hard to imagine but I can tell you that it is big.
 On the fortress wall with Loch Ness in the background.

 A replica of a period catapult.
 They know one was here as they found several stone balls.